|Full Name||Sálim Moizuddin Abdul Ali|

 - In 1967, he became the first non-British citizen to have been given the Gold Medal of the British Ornithologists’ Union.
 The same year, he won the J. Paul Getty Wildlife Conservation Prize consisting of a sum of $100,000.

 - Ali was bestowed upon the John C. Phillips memorial medal of the International Union for Conservation of Nature and Natural Resources in 1969.

 - In 1973, he received the Pavlovsky Centenary Memorial Medal from the USSR Academy of Medical Sciences, and the same year, Prince Bernhard of the Netherlands, appointed him as Commander of the Netherlands Order of the Golden Ark.

 - In 1985, he was nominated to the upper house of the Indian Parliament, Rajya Sabha.

 - In the late 1980s, he worked for the conservation of birds and headed a BNHS (Bombay Natural History Society) project to reduce bird killings in India.

 - Ali died in 1987 after a long battle with the prostate cancer.

 - The Government of India established the Sálim Ali Centre for Ornithology and Natural History (SACON) in his honour in 1990.

 - In 1996, the Government of India issued postal stamps in his honour.

-- In 2018, Indian filmmaker S. Shankar directed a film 2.0, starring famous actors Akshay Kumar and Rajinikanth.
-In that film, the role of Akshay Kumar is inspired by Salim Ali.
+- In 2018, Indian filmmaker S. Shankar directed a film 2.0, starring Akshay Kumar and Rajinikanth.
+In the film, the role of Akshay Kumar is inspired by Salim Ali.